 Now, I say that all of the treatments prescribed by Dr. D and Dr. C immediately made me feel better, and they did, but it took 3-4 months for these medications to help my body regulate itself consistently and for me to see a major improvement.
 I had to be patient (which is not a word in my vocab-just ask my hubby!).

-Today, even those these medications have made major improvements and helped me feel better on a daily basis, it’s a constant battle to regulate my bodily functions, mental state, mood, motivation, fatigue, pain, and on and on and on and on…
+Today, even those these medications have made major improvements and helped me feel better on a daily basis, I know now a large part of my CVID journey will be constant regulation of my bodily functions, mental state, mood, motivation, fatigue, pain, and on and on and on and on…

 A special bonus: